The First Cut Is the Deepest

 "The First Cut Is the Deepest" is a 1967 song written by British singer-songwriter Cat Stevens, originally released by P. P. Arnold for her album The First Lady of Immediate in April 1967.
 Stevens' own version originally appeared on his album New Masters in December 1967.

 The song has been widely recorded and has become a hit single for six different artists: Arnold, Stevens, Keith Hampshire (1973), Rod Stewart (1977), Papa Dee (1995), and Sheryl Crow (2003).
+In 1968, the Koobas, a Liverpool band, cut a version of the song but were overshadowed by P.P.
+Arnold's version, which hit the UK Singles chart Top 20.

 Background

 The lyrics of "The First Cut is the Deepest" describe a person wondering if and how it is possible to love again after their first love was lost.
 "The first cut" of the title refers to one's first love disappointment.